lxa520/GD-77/README.md

-# GD-77, GD-77S and RD-5R
+# GD-77, GD-77S, RD-5R, MD-760 and DM-1801
-GD-77, GD-77S and RD-5R reverse engineering
+GD-77, GD-77S, RD-5R, MD-760 and DM-1801 reverse engineering

 # Details
-"Radioddity_GD-77" contains the original encrypted GD-77 firmware files collected by Roger Clark (https://github.com/rogerclarkmelbourne/Radioddity_GD-77.git) as they also are or have been available on the Radioddity web site.
+"Radioddity_GD-77" contains the original encrypted GD-77 firmware files collected by Roger Clark (https://github.com/rogerclarkmelbourne/Radioddity_GD-77.git) as they also are or have been available on the manufacturers web site.

-"Radioddity_GD-77S" contains original encrypted GD-77S firmware files as they also are or have been available on the Radioddity web site.
+"Radioddity_GD-77S" contains original encrypted GD-77S firmware files as they also are or have been available on the manufacturers web site.

-"Baofeng_RD-5R" contains original encrypted RD-5R firmware files as they also are or have been available on the Radioddity web site.
+"Baofeng_RD-5R" contains original encrypted RD-5R firmware files as they also are or have been available on the manufacturers web site.

+"MD-760" contains original encrypted MD-760 firmware files as they also are or have been available on the manufacturers web site.

+"DM-1801" contains original encrypted DM-1801 firmware files as they also are or have been available on the manufacturers web site.

 "GD-77_firmware_stripper" contains the source for the firmware stripping tool.
 It removes the header and seperates the raw encrytped firmware data as it is transfered by the uploader.